AhmetDikbayir/IMDB-Sentiment-Analysis-with-Tensorflow-Keras-Neural-Network/README.md

 ### Evaluate the Model

 * After training this model, my model had overfitting.
-* To overcome this problem, I added Dropout layer aafter the Global Average Pool Layer with 0.2 percentage.
+* To overcome this problem, I added Dropout layer after the Global Average Pool Layer with 0.2 percentage.
 * After added this layers, overfitting was still going on.
 * So, I added another Dropout Layer after the hidden layer.
 * When restart the analysis, I achieved reliable and acceptable results.